vincenttaglia/subgraph-migration/README.md

 - If metadata migration fails, it will roll back
 - Data migration uses `pg_dump`/`psql` which handles its own consistency

+### Temporary Files

+The script creates temporary files during migration:
+- Default location: `/tmp/subgraph_migration_<PID>`
+- Can be overridden with `TEMP_DIR` environment variable
+- Automatically cleaned up on completion or failure (via EXIT trap)
+- Ensure sufficient disk space in the temp directory (especially for large deployments)

 ### Rollback Considerations

 This script does NOT automatically rollback on failure.
 If migration fails partway through: